-5 key finance team objectives for 2024
+5 essential finance team objectives for success in 2025

 Finance teams begin every year by wrapping up the last.
 The financial close process is difficult and often tedious.
 And once it's done, you're straight onto the next year's planning - another huge project.